Barood (2004 film)

 Barood is a 2004 Indian Bengali-language action film directed by T. L. V. Prasad.
 Produced by Pritam Jalan under the banner of Kushagra Arts, the screenplay and dialogues of the film were written by N. K. Salil.
-It stars Mithun Chakraborty, Usha Sree, Lokesh Ghosh, and Rajatava Dutta in lead roles.
+It stars Mithun Chakraborty, Usha Sree, Lokesh Ghosh, and Rajatava Dutta in lead roles..
+This is a remake of 2003 Tamil film Saamy.

 Plot

 Honest police officer DSP Barunoday Basak is always protesting against injustice.
 Later, he is shown being bribed by a corrupt politician.
-But the police officer's main goal is to destroy the politician.
+However, the police officer's primary objective is to discredit the politician.
 The policeman takes many steps to destroy the politician and finally succeeds.